eirrgang/gmxapi/python_packaging/documentation/reference/workspec_schema_0_2.rst

 representation of the unique features of the operation node.
 This value is calculated by the Context with help from the Operation definition.

+.. _simulation input:

+Simulation input
+""""""""""""""""

+The API conventions allow for specification of certain hierarchical data for collaborating operations.
+For instance, we currently expect that a simulation operation like *mdrun* accepts, as a complete input pack, the output of operations such as *modify_input* or *read_tpr*.
+Such a standardized pack is defined by a consistent set of data names and types.

+Note that *simulation_state* is a mutable internal aspect of *mdrun* that must be checkpointed, but that is a detail of the operation implementation in a particular Context.
+Its exposure in the work graph indicates the immutable data with which the operation is initialized when the initial work graph state is established.

 .. todo:: Revise definition of simulation input data wrt microstate vs. molecular force field.

    We had previously tentatively settled on the following components of the data